 Top Email Marketing Growth Hacks

-Mentioned below are some simple and practical hacks on how to improve email CTR.
+Below are some practical and simple email marketing growth hacks to improve your CTR.

 1. Improve your email subject lines

-- Keep it short (ideally not longer than 6 words)
+- Keep it short (ideally not longer than six words)

 - Know your audience and what they are looking for.
 Next, make your content relevant to their needs.